4 Pride Outfits: Rocking Your Colors, Flying Your Flag

 Not everyone knows this, but the orange-pink lesbian pride flag you see today isn’t the first draft.
 A “lipstick lesbian” version came out in 2010, but people felt it was too narrow.
 By 2018, Tumblr users pushed the updated design and it caught on.
 Dark orange stands for gender non-conformity.
 White represents unique connections to womanhood.
 Pink leans into love and serenity.
 The flag is still evolving, and honestly, that fits the spirit of Pride.

 And on the body?
 It looks a lot like this photo.
 One side in warm terra-cotta trousers and a coral blazer, the other in a playful pink skirt and white tee, both grounded by simple neutrals.
 Toss in accessories like a bold scrunchie, a light denim jacket, or even a pink bandana.
-Suddenly, you’re not only wearing orange and pink, you’re flying the flag with style.
+The trick here is keeping the warm tones balanced so it doesn’t feel like a sunset hugged you for uncomfortably long.
+Anchor it with neutrals, then let one piece do the talking.

 The rainbow flag is the big one.
 Artist Gilbert Baker stitched it together in 1978 after Harvey Milk, the first openly gay elected official in California, asked him to design a symbol.
 The original version had eight colors.
 Hot pink stood for sex, turquoise for magic.
 Printing issues cut it down, and the six-color version we all know took over.
 Red is life, orange is healing, yellow is sunlight, green is nature, blue is harmony, violet is spirit.
 That’s the story behind the Beyoncé of flags.